 Choosing Solar Panels and Batteries

-We bought Renogy’s 400-watt starter kit with the 40A MPPT charge controller, and paired it with two VMAX 155ah batteries (for 310ah of total capacity).
-We were only able to fit three of the panels on our van’s roof, but we’ve got the fourth stashed under the bed.
+Although we bought a 400-watt solar kit, we were only able to fit three of the panels on our van’s roof, but we’ve got the fourth stashed under the bed.

 We built a foldout PVC frame for this “extra” panel so we can prop it up and plug it in when needed.
 This lets us park in the shade on really hot days while still charging our batteries from the sun.